How Often Should I Replace My Hearing Aids?

 Private insurance companies are less likely to help with the cost of hearing aids, but if you’re lucky enough to live in New Hampshire or Rhode Island, you may be entitled to regular hearing aid upgrades through your insurer.
 In Arkansas, insurers are required to offer coverage to employers in the state.

-Bottom Line: If you’re personally financing your hearing aid replacement, upgrade whenever you feel the need.
+If you’re personally financing your hearing aid replacement, and you can afford to upgrade, upgrade whenever you feel the need.
 Otherwise check with your 3rd party funder, to see how often you’re able to receive funding.